NREL/PRAS/SystemModel_HDF5_spec.md

  - `min` indicates the units are minutes
  - `hr ` indicates the units are hours
  - `day` indicates the units are days

+### `power_unit` root group attribute

+The units for all parameters quantified in terms of power should be stored in an attribute of the file's root group labelled `power_unit`, as a single two-character string.
+The following are recognized values for the string to
+take:

+ - `kW` indicates power data is in units of kilowatts
+ - `MW` indicates power data is in units of megawatts
+ - `GW` indicates power data is in units of gigawatts
+ - `TW` indicates power data is in units of terawatts

+### `energy_unit` root group attribute

+The units for all parameters quantified in terms of energy should be stored in an attribute of the file's root group labelled `energy_unit`, as a single two-character string.
+The following are recognized values for the string to
+take:

+ - `kWh` indicates power data is in units of kilowatt-hours
+ - `MWh` indicates power data is in units of megawatt-hours
+ - `GWh` indicates power data is in units of gigawatt-hours
+ - `TWh` indicates power data is in units of terawatt-hours

 ### `regions` group